-The GMC's new guidance, Decision making and consent comes into effect on 9 November 2020 and replaces the previous consent guidance.
-It takes into account changes to recent case law* and emphasises the importance of knowing your individual patient.
-There is a strong focus on dialogue with patients, whether or not they are able to give their consent, and circumstances that might affect the decision making process.
+The GMC's guidance, Decision-making and consent, emphasises the importance of knowing your individual patient.
+There is a strong focus on dialogue with patients, whether or not they are able to give their consent, and circumstances that might affect the decision-making process.

 Seven principles of consent